Lab Members

 Brenda C. Straka

 Dr. Brenda Straka is a social and developmental psychologist at the University of Illinois Urbana-Champaign and director of the MOSAIC Lab.
 She earned her Ph.D. and M.A. in Social Psychology from Duke University and her B.A. in Psychology and Cognitive Science with a minor in English from the University of Virginia.
-She was a research fellow in the Vice Chancellor’s Distinguished Postdoctoral DRIVE Program is currently an Assistant Professor at UIUC.
+She was a research fellow in the Vice Chancellor’s Distinguished Postdoctoral DRIVE Program and is currently an Assistant Professor at UIUC.
 CV

 Her research focuses broadly on the ways people navigate exclusion and discrimination and also construct social identities across multiple group memberships.
 Her work aims to bring attention to identity-based exclusion experiences while simultaneously pushing for inclusivity and representation in social science research.
 Much of her research interests and path have been shaped by her experiences as a Multiracial Latina woman.